 - 1. Re-organization of Lab#1 and Lab#2 to remove several unimportant and quaint problems - 2.
 Consolidation of tutorials which were spread over Lab#1 and Lab#2 into Lab#0 - 3.
 Addition of Lab#6B, which caters to design for test (DFT) concepts - 4.
 Changes in values/design parameters in various labs - 5.
 Re-organization of Lab#5 into three parts - 6.
-Introducing ChipScope - 7.
-Adding the ARM processor lab and the bowling score keeper lab in the appendix - 8.
+Adding the ARM processor lab and the bowling score keeper lab in the appendix - 7.
 Addition of several important details to improve clarity - a.
 Mostly answers to students doubts - b.
 Several diagrams - c.
-Additional explanations
+Additional explanations - 8.
+Convert the lab manual to Verilog - 9.
+Added Lab#8,9,10

-This document is currently maintained by Aman Arora.
-He can be contacted through email at aman.kbm@mail.utexas.edu.
+This document is currently maintained by Daniel Arulraj.
+He can be contacted through email at daniel.arulraj@utexas.edu.
 Please write to him in case of any questions or concerns or suggestions.